AshleyMcGee/MLB/README.md

 We started with review of research done by Christopher A. Parsons, Johan Sulaeman, Michael C. Yates, and Daniel S. Hamermesh on potential racial bias exhibited by umpires in Major League Baseball in 2004-2006.
 In short, their research stated that when the race of the umpire matched the race of the starting pitcher, the umpire was more likely to call a strike.
 Additionally, this particular effect was only seen in stadiums where there was no electronic review of the calls made by umpires.
 In 2004-2006, approximately 35% of games had electronic monitoring of calls.

+## Our Hypothesis

+Based on a granular study of the subjective racial identity of umpires and starting pitchers in Major League Baseball during the 2013 through the 2015 seasons, we decided to re-attempt to examine conscious and/or subconscious bias of umpires where their race matched that of the starting pitcher for the purposes of corroborating or unsubstantiating the findings from Dr. Daniel Hamermesch et all.
+Our hypothesis states:

+There will be a difference in the number strikes called when the race of the home plate umpire matches the race of the pitcher.

+Null: There will be not be any difference in the number of strikes called when the race of the home plate umpire matches the race of the pitcher.

 ## Our Data

 We scraped every pitch of every game of the 2013, 2014, and 2015 MLB seasons from [Baseball-Reference.com](https://www.baseball-reference.com).